Bad Love (Key song)

 "Bad Love" is a song recorded by South Korean singer Key serving as the second single for his 2021 extended play of the same name.
 It was released on September 27, 2021, through SM Entertainment as the album's lead single.
-The song was written by Kenzie, who also handled the composition and arrangement with Adrian McKinnon.

 Background and release

 On September 6, 2021, SM Entertainment announced the upcoming release date of Key's first Korean-language extended play, Bad Love, led by the single of the same name.
 The first single from the EP, "Hate That...", had already been released a month prior.
 Key showcased the song for the first time at his Beyond Live concert, Groks in the Keyland, on September 26, 2021, before releasing it alongside the album on the next day.
 Two music video teasers were released on September 25 and September 26, respectively.
 The song together with the music video were released on September 27.

 Composition

-"Bad Love" was written by Kenzie.
+"Bad Love" was written by Kenzie and Adrian McKinnon, while Kenzie produced the song.
 Musically, the song is described as a dance-pop song that creates a retro mood with a strong synth sound and a lively beat.
 The lyrics revolve around "a tale of ecstatic love turned toxic".